ckeditor/ckeditor5/docs/builds/guides/integration/installation.md

 * [CDN](#CDN)
 * [npm](#npm)

 Each of the builds has independent release packages.
 Before starting, you must define which one you are interested in.
-Check the {@link TODO Overview} page for the list of available builds.
+Check the {@link builds/guides/overview Overview} page for the list of available builds.

 ### Zip download